-Hawks are carnivorous birds of prey, who eat a variety of small animals, mammals, and yes, other birds as well.
-Therefore, you may be wondering: ado hawks eat blackbirds?
+Hawks are carnivorous birds of prey, who eat a variety of small animals and mammals that are easy to snatch.
+In fact, they even eat other birds.
+Therefore, you may wonder: if hawks keep their feathered friends as a menu option, does this include blackbirds?

 Technically, hawks will eat any animal they can catch (or stumble across), as they feed opportunistically.
 However, they definitely defer to small mammals and birds — anything that doesn’t put up too much of a fight.
 Because, while they are skilled hunters, they definitely prefer easy meals.